Skip to content

 If your goal is hypertrophy, don’t be afraid to also play around with “sock lockouts” with Bulgarian split squats.
 This entails stopping your lockout just short of a fully locked-out front leg and descending into your next rep right away.

 This can be a great way to keep hypertrophy intent high and to increase the time under tension that you’re placing on the quads and glutes while doing reps.
-Your adductors, hamstrings, and calves will also receive a nice stimulus from Bulgarian split squats.
+Your adductors, hamstrings, and calves will also receive an excellent stimulus from Bulgarian split squats.

 2. Fantastic for Building Leg Strength